HongchaoZhang-HZ/exactverif-reluncbf-nips23/README.md

 ### Run the code

-Choose the system and corresponding NCBFs you want to verify, e.g., '/Darboux/darboux_2_64/' and run the code
+Choose the system and corresponding NCBFs you want to verify and navigate to the folder, e.g., '/Darboux/darboux_2_64/' and run the code
    ```sh
    python main.py
    ```